chericito/mobohubb-docs/docs/CONFIGURATION/tasks/index.md

 ---
 Tasks are goals or actions that employees carry out as part of their job duties.
 Each task can be **associated** with one or more people, a location, or even a category—like **scan**, which requires scanning a QR code or NFC tag; **report**, which requires filling out a form; or **manual**, which is simply checked off by the user.
 Tasks can also be configured as **Geo-tasks** if you need to capture or require location coordinates.

+> 👍 Important:
+>
+> Tasks are automatically associated with a day or a [shift](https://mobohubb.readme.io/docs/schedule-shifts#/).
+Once completed, tasks will be available again on the next day based on your Time Zone configuration.
+If a task is associated with a shift, it will reappear on the following shift.

 ***

 **In this guide you'll learn**